 After discussing your child's symptoms and medical history, your doctor will perform a careful examination of your child's arm to determine the extent of the injury.
 He or she will look for:

 - Limited movement

-During the physical examination, your doctor will check to see whether there is any damage to the nerves or blood vessels.
+During the physical examination, your doctor will also check to see whether any damage to the nerves or blood vessels has occurred.

-X-rays are necessary.
-They will determine what kind of fracture occurred and whether the bones moved out of place.
+X-rays provide clear images of dense structures such as bone.
+An x-ray will indicate what kind of fracture has occurred, and whether the bones have angulated or moved out of alignment (displaced).
 Because a child's bones are still forming, your doctor may request x-rays of both arms for comparison.

-If the fracture heals in the wrong position, the elbow may remain permanently crooked and have a limited range of motion.
-It is very important that the elbow be treated correctly at the time of the initial injury.
+If an elbow fracture heals in the wrong position, the elbow may remain permanently crooked and have limited range of motion.
+For this reason, it is important that the fracture be treated correctly at the time of the initial injury.

 The American Academy of Orthopaedic Surgeons